Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems

 In this paper, we investigate the control properties of an underapproximated control system, whose reachable set represents a guaranteed reachable set of the true but unknown system.
 Then, we utilize the connection between this proxy system and the true system to synthesize controllers that guide the trajectory to reach a neighborhood of a specified point within the guaranteed reachable set.
 The essence of the proposed method is to automatically generate a sequence of points $\set{z_n}$, converging to the required reachable point $y$, for the true trajectory to follow.
 This approach allows the use of historical data within a learning cycle to determine the trajectory's direction for the subsequent learning cycle.

-We also explore the conditions for the controlled trajectory to approach each $z_n$ within every learning cycle, ensuring it will eventually reach a small neighborhood of the specified point $y$.
-It would be of significant engineering interest to tune the parameters, as outlined in Algorithm 1, to automate the learning and control of an unknown system based on a single trajectory run.
+We also explore the sufficient conditions for the controlled trajectory to approach each $z_n$ within every learning cycle, ensuring it will eventually reach a small neighborhood of the specified point $y$.
+It would be of significant engineering interest to \ymmarkr{improve the error estimation} and tune the parameters, as outlined in Algorithm 1, to automate the learning and control of an unknown system based on a single trajectory run.

-For future work, it is of interest to relax the current assumptions on the unknown systems and to allow control inputs with a high relative degree.
-Additionally, exploring how to control an unknown system to a region outside the current estimation of the guaranteed reachable set is crucial.
-Doing so might involve online generation and updating of waypoints, and online learning of feasible control strategies to lead trajectories to converge to the estimated waypoints, based on our current advancements in this paper.
+For future work, building on the connections between \cite{Shafa23Reachability} and the recent work \cite{shafa2024guaranteed} on extending GRS evaluation to Riemannian manifolds, the proposed method in this study provides a foundation for controlling unknown systems under more relaxed assumptions, with applications to underactuated systems.
+Additionally, \ymmarkr{exploring how to control an unknown system to reach a region beyond the current short-time-frame estimation of the GRS is crucial}.
+This may involve online waypoint generation and adaptive control guided by iterative application of our current methods. \ymmarkr{As data accumulates through this process, recent advances in Koopman-based system identification \cite{meng2024resolvent, zeng2024data} can be leveraged for more precise dynamics learning.
+Robust control methods can then be employed to address the remaining control tasks with better performance, ultimately achieving resilience and guaranteed task completion for unknown nonlinear control systems. }

 \appendices